 One of the worlds leading sports brands has jumped onto the additive manufacturing train.
 In a major reveal, Adidas announced their plans to launch the Futurecraft 4D which will have the worlds first mass produced 3D printed midsoles.
 The company has experimented with 3D printing before, but never on this scale.
 As of now, they have plans to produce 5,000 in the first batch this year.
 They plan to make a 100,000 sneakers by 2018.

 The business strategy for this line of footwear is also worthy of note.
 While this is just the first step, the company has elaborated on possible directions of their ventures.

 Future models of the sneakers could be highly customized for each customer.
 This represents an exciting set of possibilities for the company.
 3D printing presents easy options for switching up the design between production runs.
 Each batch could be significantly different from the last with a few minor tweaks.

 While the company has not announced a price, it has stated that the shoes are going to be in the premium price range.
 This is to be expected considering that the initial run of the sneakers will be quite limited.

 Carbon has made many different partnerships and collaborative deals over the past few years.
 It is funded by General Electric and Google.
-The company pioneered the CLIP 3D printing technology, and Digital Light Synthesis process, the fastest 3D printing method in the world.
+The company pioneered the CLIP 3D printing technology, and the Digital Light Synthesis process.

 Featured Image retrieved from Adidas.